 Butter and flour a plumcake mold (if you want to cut the cake into slices) or round (if you want to cut it like a cake) and carefully lining it with food film.
-Pour the chocolate fondant dough into the mold, level it and cook at 140 degrees in a water bath in a static oven for about 2 and a half hours.
-For cooking in a bain-marie you must put the mold inside a pan filled with water up to half the height of the mold.
+Pour the dough for the chocolate fondant into the mold, level it and cook at 140 degrees in a water bath in a static oven for about 2 and a half hours.
+For cooking in a water bath you must put the mold inside a baking sheet filled with water up to half the height of the mold.
 Do not worry, because cooking at 140 degrees in a bain-marie does not damage the food film in the slightest.

 For the sauce, put the sugar in a saucepan and cook over a very low heat until the sugar takes on a dark golden color.
 At this point, add the orange juice and let the sauce be reduced by half.
 You will see that the sugar will initially clot but then, with cooking, will come back to melt.
 In a bowl, dissolve rice flour or starch in cointreau (you can also use rum).
 When the caramel sauce and orange juice has been reduced by half, combine the mixture of liqueur and starch and stir until a homogeneous and smooth emulsion is obtained.
 The sauce, cooling down, It will thicken.